Black Alumni Alliance

 SAVE THE DATE!

-Join fellow alumni and community members on May 20 and 21, 2023 for the Black Alumni Alliance Weekend!
+Join fellow alumni and community members May 19 - 21, 2023 for the Black Alumni Alliance Weekend!
 Formerly the Black Alumni Alliance Summit, this event will take place in person over two days, following the annual Black Student Union Production on the evening of May 19.
 Events will include panel discussions, keynote speakers, social opportunities, and more.
 More information, including a full schedule and registration, coming soon!

 Director of Alumni Engagement